Chicagoland Seasonal Chimney Inspection Timing: When to Book

 Schedule your fall inspection

 If we are in fall when you read this, schedule now.
-Call Delta Chimneys at (847) 685-1043 or use our contact form.
+Call Delta - Chimney Repair and Services at (847) 685-1043 or use our contact form.
 We dispatch from our Park Ridge office and absorb drive time across our entire service area, so a Highland Park property pays the same Level I rate as a Park Ridge property.

 Related in the inspection silo: